 2. Professional or License fees

-If you are in the professional services or many of the service-based industries you may require to be part of professional bodies, licenced bodies, or regulators.
-Factor in this cost each year.
+If you are in the professional services or many of the service-based industries.
+Then you may require to be part of professional bodies, licenced bodies, or regulators.
+Make sure you factor in this cost each year.

 5. HR Advice

 If you are taking on employees then having the correct employee contracts, procedures and rule books in place- again is key.
 This is not an area to skip over and is it well worth a financial investment to get the correct HR support.

 This may be needed for many reasons.
 But is commonly seen if you are taking on a premises and have leasehold agreements.